dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 - **Degeneration value** — a base rate at which charges accumulate per turn (positive = worsening)
 - **Regeneration contribution** — derived from the character's regeneration characteristic; reduces charge accumulation each turn

-**Each turn**, the following calculation is performed for each active wound:
+**Each turn**, the following calculation is performed for each active wound (on each alive character in each POI Zone in each POI):

 1. A random value is rolled within the wound's degeneration range
 2. A random value is rolled within the character's regeneration range
 3. The net result `(degeneration roll − regeneration roll)` is added to the current charges
 4. If charges reach the max threshold, the wound progresses

-*Example:* A Light arm wound is applied with 230 starting charges and a progression threshold of 1000 (the charge value at which it advances to Medium).
+*Example:* A Light arm wound is applied with 100 starting charges (as defined in Section 4.9.5).
 Its degeneration produces rolls in the range 10–20.
-The character's regeneration produces rolls in the range 5–10.
-On a given turn: degeneration rolls 15, regeneration rolls 7.
-Net: +8.
-Charges advance from 230 to 238.
-This continues each turn until charges reach 1000, at which point the wound advances to a Medium arm wound — which is applied at its own starting charges (400, as defined in Section 4.9.5), not at zero.
+The character's regeneration characteristic is 5, producing a fixed roll of 5 each turn.
+On a given turn: degeneration rolls 14, regeneration rolls 5.
+Net: +9.
+Charges advance from 100 to 109.
+This continues each turn until charges reach the wound's progression threshold — the charge value at which it advances to Medium.
+Progression thresholds are defined in the wound table data and are not specified in this document.
+When the threshold is reached, the wound advances to a Medium arm wound, which is applied at its own starting charges (150, as defined in Section 4.9.5), not at zero.
 The progression threshold and the starting charges of the next stage are independent values.

 #### 5.3.11 Wound Treatment